The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Scraping should be about extracting content from HTML.
 It sounds simple but has many obstacles.
 The first one is to obtain the said HTML.
 For that, we'll use Python to avoid detection.

-If you've been there, you know it might require bypassing antibot systems.
-Web scraping without getting blocked using Python - or any other tool - is not a walk in the park.
+That might require bypassing anti-bot systems.
+Web scraping without getting blocked using Python, or any other tool, isn't a walk in the park.

 Websites tend to protect their data and access.
-There are many possible actions a defensive system could take.
-Stay with us to learn how to mitigate their impact.
-Or directly bypass bot detection using Python Requests or Playwright.
+Defensive systems could take many possible actions.
+Stay with us to learn how to mitigate their impact or directly bypass bot detection using Requests or Playwright.

 Note: when testing at scale, never use your home IP directly.
 A small mistake or slip and you will get banned.